telegraph/stylelint-config-telegraph/README.md

 #### Important

-The use of `!important` should never be used unless it is a requirement to override third party, inline, styles.
+The use of `!important` should only be considered for helper classes or if it is a requirement to override third party, inline, styles.

+### Comments

+Comment as much as you can to be as clear as you can.
+Where applicable, for a component, comment out a piece of markup to help define the context of the CSS.
+Comments should have a new, empty, line above them and be above the CSS selector.

+### @extend

+We don't promote the use of the `@extend` operator.
+It can generate unexpected results in compiled CSS.

 ## License